 I had pre-booked a Grayline full day bus tour to the Kennedy Space Station at Cape Canaveral.
 Pick-up was scheduled for 8.15am.
 Finally the coach turned up at 8.40am and we were off.
-It's about a 80 minute drive to the Space Centre but the driver kept us entertained and gave us some pointers on the order we should do things when we arrived
+It's about an 80 minute drive to the Space Centre but the driver kept us entertained and gave us some pointers on what order we should do things in when we arrived

 Upon arrival, I got the obligatory photo outside the 'NASA' sign at the front of the facility and headed through security.
 Same screening process as CNN and Coca Cola.